Fashion Medical Scrubs Label FIGS Hires CFO from Domino’s Pizza

 “I am incredibly proud to join a purpose-driven, innovative, digitally native company that celebrates healthcare professionals in everything it does,” Lawrence said.
 “It is an honor to be part of such a great team that truly lives their values every day.
 I am very excited by the opportunities ahead of us to continue to drive value for all of our stakeholders, including those that serve others,” Lawrence said.

 FIGS recently expanded into activewear, outerwear, accessories and limited-edition collaborations with New Balance.
-Spears said that the label would be considering mounting a campaign for an initial public offering in the next two years.
+Spear said that the label would be considering mounting a campaign for an initial public offering in the next two years.